mikekeke/voting-dapp/README.md

 This is the hash we will need later.

 (Leave this terminal open - we will need it 🙂)

-#### Step 7 - node proxy

-Casper nodes require CORS.
-It was told by developers, that starting from version `1.5` cors will be removed, and it was indeed till `1.5.2`.
-At the current moment testnet nodes run `1.5.2`, so CORS is back.

-The easiest way to deal with CORS I;ve found at least for development, is to use small TS server with `cors-anywhere`.

-You can see in the frontend repo in [Settings.ts](./voting-frontend/src/Settings.ts) `NODE_URL` is specified as an url for proxy server with node url as an argument.
-This allows to use node  and contract clients provided by `casper-js-sdk` as is at the fronted w/o writing whole bunch of own code.

-Perhaps, this proxy can be merged with `query-service`, but if Odra team will release `WASM` contract client mentioned in `Other possible variants` of [Odra cons section](#odra-cons), there will be no need in `query-service`.
-So I went with standalone proxy for now.

-Leave it running.

 #### Step 8 - frontend